 Following completion of his training, he received orders as staff neurosurgeon at the Oakland Naval Hospital (Calif.).
 As the Vietnam War escalated, he was transferred to Great Lakes Naval Hospital as chief of neurosurgery.
 In 1969, he resigned his commission in the Navy to accept a position as associate professor of neurosurgery at the University of Arkansas for Medical Sciences in Little Rock, Ark.
 With Stevenson Flanigan, MD, as department chairman, an approved residency program in neurosurgery was established in 1970, the first in the state of Arkansas.

-Dr. Boop has been active in county and state medical societies and has held numerous committee positions as well as state delegate responsibilities.
+Dr. Boop was active in county and state medical societies and held numerous committee positions as well as state delegate responsibilities.
 He was president of the Southern Neurosurgical Society (1984-85) and was chief of staff of the Arkansas Rehabilitation Institute (1986-87).

 To view a list of all donors to this fund, click here.